 How Will My Family Be Involved in My Treatment?

 Family involvement is crucial during the recovery process.
 Most treatment facilities have a set period for the family to visit and participate in workshops or lectures.
 Addiction often stems from issues within the family, so it’s essential to understand family dynamics and provide a space for the family to communicate and heal.
 Not only does this help the healing process for the patient, but it helps the entire family, too.

 Most eating disorders, no matter what kind, have no definitive “cure”- only ongoing recovery.
-At The Meadows Ranch, we base our success rate on our high standard in three factors: the number of alumni who recommend our program to friends and relatives; the number of referrals we get from other treatment facilities; and the number of patients referred to us by therapists and other medical practitioners.
+At The Meadows Ranch, we base our success rate on three factors: the number of alumni who recommend our program to friends and relatives; the number of referrals we get from other treatment facilities; and the number of patients referred to us by therapists and other medical practitioners.